bwogit/CI_PP5_SURF_HAVEN/README.md

 SurfHaven operates with a clear organizational structure to ensure the smooth and efficient delivery of our services.
 Our dedicated team comprises three key roles:

 - **Director**: The director oversees the strategic direction of SurfHaven, making sure we remain at the forefront of the surfing industry.
 They work tirelessly to identify opportunities for growth and development.
-- **Surf Instructor**: Our experienced surf instructor is passionate about teaching the art of surfing.
-They are committed to providing top-notch lessons tailored to the needs and skill levels of our customers.
-Safety, skill development, and a love for surfing are at the core of their teaching philosophy.
+- **Surf Instructor**: Our experienced surf instructor(s) is dedicated to maintaining the high standards of our surf schools.
+They work diligently to ensure that our partner schools meet and exceed our quality requirements.
+Safety, adherence to standards, and fostering a love for surfing are central to their mission.
 - **Office Manager**: The office manager plays a crucial role in handling day-to-day administrative tasks.
-They ensure that SurfHaven operates efficiently, from scheduling lessons to managing equipment inventory.
+They ensure that SurfHaven operates efficiently, from scheduling meetings to managing equipment inventory.

 Our team is dedicated to providing the best possible surfing experience, combining expertise, passion, and organization to create a memorable journey for our customers.